MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL-MAPP Detector for Run-3

-Model-2 of this type of radiative neutrino mass models can be obtained easily from Model-1 by simply attributing colour (anti-)triplet charges to Model-1's BSM fields along with some required changes in hyper-charge assignments.
-The fields and particles in Model-2 are distinguished from those of Model-1 by ``tildes''.
-More details can be obtained from Ref:\cite{Hirsch-2021}.
+Model-2 of this type of radiative neutrino mass models can be obtained easily from Model-1 by simply attributing colour (anti-)triplet charges to Model-1's BSM fields along with some required changes in hypercharge assignments~\cite{Hirsch-2021}.
 The produced multi-charged long-lived particles hadronize into colour singlet states before decaying.
 After hadronization, the LLP charge is shifted by the constituent quarks.
-An approximate hadronization model was employed in Ref:\cite{Hirsch-2021} in order to estimate the effect of the charge shift arising from hadronization.
+An approximate hadronization model was employed in Ref.~\cite{Hirsch-2021} in order to estimate the effect of the charge shift arising from hadronization.

 MoEDAL's expected model independent sensitivity for the detection of multi-charged long-lived particles within the framework of Model-2 is shown in Figure~\ref{fig:LLP-coloured}.
-As can be seen the effect of the hadronisation parameters on the detection reach is not strong
+As can be seen the effect of the hadronization parameters on the detection reach is not strong.

-\emph{Model Independent Search for Multiply Charged Particle with Charge as high as 8$e$.} We consider Multicharged LLPs produced in an open-channel mode, in which the produced BSM particle-antiparticle pair is propagates through the detector.
+\emph{Model Independent Search for Multiply Charged Particle with Charge as high as 8$e$.} We consider multicharged LLPs produced in an open-channel mode, in which the produced BSM particle-antiparticle pair is propagates through the detector.
 In this approach we consider four types of electrically charged LLPs with spin-0 and spin-1/2 that are colour singlets and triplets \cite{Altakach-2022}.
 The gauge invariant Lagrangian for the model includes the quantum fields $\phi$ (scalar) and $\psi$ (fermion).
 These fields are assumed to be $SU(2)_{L}$ singlets and have the hypercharge $Y=Q/e$, where $Q$ in expressed in units of the electron charge, $e$.

 The processes possible for colour singlet particles are shown in Figure~\ref{fig:colour-singlets}.
-These diagrams include: DY production, photon fusion - t-channel); and, photon-fusion - 4-point interaction for scalars.
+These diagrams include: DY production, photon fusion $t$-channel); and photon-fusion 4-point interaction for scalars.

-The following processes contribute in the production In the case of colour-triplet particles: DY production from a quark-antiquark initial state with $gluon/photon/Z$ exchange; gluon-fusion; gluon-photon-fusion, with a mixed QED and QCD t-channel interaction; photon-fusion with a t-channel interaction and a 4-point interaction for scalars particles.
+The following processes contribute in the case of colour-triplet particles: DY production from a quark-antiquark initial state with $gluon/photon/Z$ exchange; gluon-fusion; gluon-photon-fusion with a mixed QED and QCD $t$-channel interaction; photon-fusion with a $t$-channel interaction and a 4-point interaction for scalars particles~\cite{Altakach-2022}.